mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 A transceiver is a stand-alone communications device, in other words a two-way radio.
 Unlike a mobile comm, which mostly relies on the presence of an established communications network, a transceiver can send and receive often over much greater distances directly under its own power.
 Most transceivers are radio or laser-based.
 Meson communicators also exist but are generally not easily portable or available publicly.

-To reach orbital ranges reliably, a transceiver requires a range of 500 kilometres.
+To reach orbital ranges reliably, a transceiver requires a range of 500 kilometers.
 With increasing Tech Levels, transceivers tend to become both more powerful and more portable.
 Any transceiver with negligible mass can be added to another electronic device.
-At TL8 and above a five kilometre range transceiver is often included at no additional cost in most electronic devices.
+At TL8 and above a five kilometer range transceiver is often included at no additional cost in most electronic devices.
 All transceivers at TL10–12 have integral Computer/0 functionality, and all at TL13+ have Computer/1 functionality.

 Radio Transceiver (TL) Range Kg Cost
 TL5 Distant (5km) 20 Cr225